Hatchett: MLK a human hero, global hero

 Hatchett also drew on her experiences as a judge to suggest a continuation of King’s mission in Michigan today.
 Throughout her career, she has seen American youth stuck in the economic cycle of their parents, where a poor education led into a poor future.
 Thus, she noted that education lies at the root of justice and must be improved.

 Hatchett also recalled her own formal learning experience with torn, hand-me-down books.
 When she, as a first grader, requested new books, she was told that black students couldn’t have them.
-To compensate, her father told her to take out her crayons and write her own story – and that’s the message she passed on to the GVSU community.
+To compensate, her father told her to take out her crayons and write her own story, and that’s the message she passed on to the GVSU community.

 “It is about challenges,” Hatchett said.
 “When you get to a rough place in your life—and in life’s book there are going to be some torn pages—you are not to give up.”

-True to her word, the Judge closed with a challenge.
+The judge closed with a challenge.

 “You go home and you write your own story because it’s not about what King would do,” she said.
 “It’s about what we’re expected to do here and now to build a beloved community.”